slaclab/Jitter-Forked-FACET2-Bmad-PyTao/README.md

 Start by setting up a Conda environment using bmadCondaEnv.yml or bmadCondaEnv_noBuilds.yml (https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 Try executing "S3DF demo notebook.ipynb"; this should, using only a few lines, perform and plot an output from a Bmad simulation from a pre-generated lattice and beam file.
-It will also demonstrate some of the helper functions for changing magnet and linac settings
+It will also demonstrate some of the helper functions for changing magnet and linac settings.

+"S3DF demo notebook - with IMPACT.ipynb" will demonstrate a start-to-end simulation which uses IMPACT-T for the beam generation

 # Additional notes